-All Year One courses must be completed before the student is eligible to enroll in Year Two courses.
+All Year 1 courses must be completed before the student can enroll in Year 2 courses.

 By the end of week 8 in Semester 2, the student must notify the Program Director in writing of the desire to switch to full-time.
 To be eligible to switch to full-time, the Part-time/Full-time Change Request Form (Appendix 7) must be received by the Program Director by 4:00 pm Friday of week 8.